Equity

 Equality is in many ways a beneficial concept that can push company culture in the right direction.
 However, it often fails to address problems of underrepresentation or an unfair status quo.

-Equity is distinct from equality in that it doesn’t provide the same resources and opportunities to everyone.
 With equity, an organization will recognize that each employee has varying access to resources and privileges.
 And those with less access may need more support in order to take fair advantage of opportunities within a given company.

 (Definitions from Instride.com)